 4.2 Dimensionality reduction and hyperparameter tuning

-To reduce the dimensionality of augmented Teranet’s dataset and only include features that are the most relevant to the classification algorithm, a combination of algorithmic feature selection techniques has been utilized.
+To reduce the dimensionality of the augmented Teranet dataset and only include features that are the most relevant to the classification algorithm, a combination of algorithmic feature selection techniques has been utilized.
 Feature selection algorithms present a practical approach to feature selection at scale; such algorithms combine a search strategy for proposing new feature subsets with an objective function to evaluate these subsets; objective function plays the role of a feedback signal used by the search strategy to choose between candidate subsets.
 Figure 4 presents the top 11 features that were selected by at least four different feature selection methods.

 Figure 4.
 Feature Subset Selection (FSS) results: 11 features that were selected by at least four different feature selection methods.